Information about the 2019 show from Visit Albuquerque here.

 Soon, a new opportunity presented itself.
 The biggest casino in New Mexico, Sandia Resort and Casino, expanded and had an exhibit hall plus meeting rooms and two large lobbies.
 I contacted them and they offered us a deal: free rent for three years if we would relocate the show.
 Who wouldn’t take an offer like that?
 We moved and the first year, attendance increased 38 percent.

-We’re still there, looking forward to the exhibit hall’s expansion in 2017.
+We’re still there.
 During Saturday morning’s opening, about 3,000 people are lined up to come in, and we fill up the entire parking lot for 2,000 cars, and the gamblers complained about not finding a parking space.
 So what did the casino do, kick us back to the Convention Center?
 No, they’re building a 2,500-car parking deck that will open in time for our 2015 show.

 The appeal of the show is so broad that it’s difficult to pinpoint demographics.
 We used to have more men than women attend the show, but now it’s 50-50—and that’s true for exhibitors, too.
 And I would estimate that a third of all exhibitors sell out of all the products they brought to the show.